Who's Behind Listverse?

 But with the unconditional surrender of the South, the Union was able to welcome back all seceded states, per Lincoln’s wishes, and permanently outlaw slavery of any kind.
 The Constitution was amended to this effect, Blacks were given the right to vote and hold office, and a nation much more similar to that of the present finally existed in the Western Hemisphere.

 The current global generation’s “JFK moment” took place on a Tuesday morning, when Islamic extremists indoctrinated (brainwashed) by Osama bin Laden hijacked 4 commercial passenger jets and deliberately flew them into major American landmarks.
-Their sole intent was indiscriminate mass murder, for the purpose of causing as much physical, emotional, mental, psychological and financial harm on America as they possibly could.
+Their sole intent was indiscriminate mass murder, to cause as much physical, emotional, mental, psychological, and financial harm on America as they possibly could.
 Their motives were, and still are, convoluted, complicated, and completely spurious.
 America is not the Great Satan some in the Middle East have made it out to be.

-The plane crashes instigated a decade-long, ongoing “war on terror,” and played a substantial role in the global economic downturn.
+The plane crashes instigated a decade-long, ongoing “war on terror” and played a substantial role in the global economic downturn.
 These crimes’ most important aspect on American, and in this case global, history is a permanent end to “hijackings for ransom.”
-Ransoms are what the innocent passengers in the four planes expected would be demanded, requiring the planes to land peacefully, and then boarded by military force.
-This why no one fought back against the terrorists until word reached the fourth plane that three others had been hijacked and deliberately turned into weapons.
+Ransoms are what the innocent passengers in the four planes expected would be demanded, requiring the planes to land peacefully and then boarded by military force.
+This way, no one fought back against the terrorists until word reached the fourth plane that three others had been hijacked and deliberately turned into weapons.

-America’s distrust and loathing of Communism is most directly attributable to Senator Joseph McCarthy, who saw in denouncing it a chance to gain power for himself.
+America’s distrust and loathing of Communism are most directly attributable to Senator Joseph McCarthy, who saw in denouncing it a chance to gain power for himself.
 He preyed on people’s fear, and this works like a charm.
-Today, Russia is no longer Communist, and cooperates with America’s and other space programs to study and reach the stars.
+Today, Russia is no longer Communist and cooperates with America’s and other space programs to study and reach the stars.

 But only Americans have walked on the Moon, 12 of them.
 No one of any other nation has.
 There are five different flags on the Moon: the first planted is from the USA; out of respect for other superpowers, the USA has planted the flags of the Soviet Union, Japan, the European Union, and India.

 NASA is now very intent on going back, and someday the next, much more giant leap will be taken: to Mars.
-Whoever it is who speaks first on Mars must remember the sentiment Neil Armstrong expressed, “We came in peace for all mankind.”
+Whoever speaks first on Mars must remember the sentiment Neil Armstrong expressed, “We came in peace for all mankind.”